Krass101/simple-calculator/README.md

 # simple-calculator

-Using a Test-Driven-Development approach, using Rspec to make a simple calculator.
+Using a Test-Driven-Development approach, using Rspec, to make a simple calculator.